 CNS/Bi/Ph/CS/NB 187.
 Neural Computation.
 9 units (3-0-6).
 For course description, see Computation and Neural Systems.

 Bi 188.
 Human Genetics and Genomics.
 6 units (2-0-4); third term.
 Prerequisite: Bi 122; or graduate standing and instructor’s permission.
 Introduction to the genetics of humans.
 Subjects covered include human genome structure, genetic diseases and predispositions, the human genome project, forensic use of human genetic markers, human variability, and human evolution.
 Instructor: Wold.
-Given in alternate years; offered 2017–18.
+Given in alternate years; not offered 2018–19.